 In your kid's playroom or bedroom, use their age as a guideline when deciding what to keep.
 Encourage them to help you by allowing them to choose where to donate old clothes or toys.
 Getting your child involved may help avoid tears about giving up outgrown items.
 It also gives them a sense of control by helping them know where to locate things and where to put them back.

 Foyers, especially smaller ones, can quickly accumulate clutter.
 The best approach to these spots is to make sure everything has its place.
 Depending on how much space you have, entryway storage solutions like small tables, hall trees or even some wall hooks and a shoe rack will keep things tidy.

-When decluttering your entranceway, start by removing items that go in other areas of the house.
+When decluttering your entranceway, start by removing items that belong in other areas of the house.
 If possible, move coats, boots and sports equipment into a closet.
 Hang up pet leashes and umbrellas and designate a drawer or tray to hold keys and mail.
 You may also consider adding a storage bench or chair for a place to set purses, backpacks or bags.

 Kitchen tables and countertops tend to pile up with all kinds of things, including books, papers and other odds and ends.
 Keeping clutter off of these surfaces can make the whole room feel cleaner, more open and less stressful.
 It also frees up more space for food preparation and makes it easier to enjoy meals with family and friends.

 You can create zones for different types of items to help with organization and to make your kitchen more functional.
 Try setting up a coffee station with mugs at the end of the counter or storing all linens in the same place.
 Consider how often you need bulky, single-purpose appliances like bread machines or fryers and either get rid of them or store them in less accessible cabinets.